Out-of-distribution generalisation for learning quantum channels with low-energy coherent states

-The problem of out-of-distribution generalisation for learning quantum channels has been investigated in the discrete variable, unitary case~\cite{caro_out--distribution_2023,zhang_scalable_2024}.
-In \cite{caro_out--distribution_2023}, it is shown that by probing a unitary with a restricted set of input states, one can learn how it acts on a very different set of inputs.
-In the CV case, it is known that we can extrapolate the input-output relations for coherent states to general states \cite{lobino_complete_2008,rahimi-keshari_quantum_2011}, but not how an uncertainty in those relations for coherent states propagates when applied out-of-distribution to general states.
+In the CV case, it is known that we can extrapolate the input-output relations for coherent states to general states~\cite{lobino_complete_2008,rahimi-keshari_quantum_2011,volkoff_universal_2021}, but not how an uncertainty in those relations for coherent states propagates when applied out-of-distribution to general states.
 Since we will never learn the action of a process perfectly (with finite samples), even on a limited set of inputs, an understanding of out-of-distribution error propagation is crucial.